qcif/httpie-oauth1/README.rst

 RSA-SHA1
 ........

-To use the RSA-SHA1 signature method, specify "oauth1-rsa-sha1" as the ``auth-type``, and in the ``--auth`` parameter provide the client identifier, a colon, and the name of a file containing the RSA private key. is The file must contain a PEM formatted RSA private key.
+To use the RSA-SHA1 signature method, for the ``--auth-type`` argument use ``oauth1-rsa-sha1``, and for the ``--auth`` argument provide the client identifier, followed by a colon, and followed by the name of a file containing the RSA private key.
+The file must contain a PEM formatted RSA private key.

-Note: The "client identifier" is what OAuth 1.0a calls the "client key" or "consumer key".
-But this document calls it the "client ID" to avoid confusing it with the RSA public or private keys.
-The client identifier is a string value that identifies the client: like a username does.

 .. code-block:: bash